kinbiko/databasic/notes/learning_java.md

 | package-level                 | In the same package                       |
 | protected                     | Same package or descendant in any package |
 | public                        | Everywhere                                |

+*It's important to note that these are cascading permissions.
+E.g. package-private (not package-level btw) is also accessible from within the same class.
+Similarly, protected is also visible by classes in the same package, etc.*

 Fields of a class represent properties (also called attributes) of objects of that class.
 Suppose every object of human class has two properties: a name and a gender.
 The human class should include declarations of two fields: one to represent name and one to represent gender.